mskcc/smile-server/.github/PULL_REQUEST_TEMPLATE.md

 ### Web service and data model checklist

+Please follow these checks if any changes were made to any classes in the web, service, or persistence layers.
+- [ ] Have the endpoints been tested to ensure they have not broken from the changes introduced?
 - [ ] Have screenshots been uploaded to demonstrate changes made to the response body JSON schema and/or swagger page?
 - [ ] Were updates made to the mocked incoming request data and/or mocked published request data?
   - [ ] [cmo-metadb test data](https://github.com/mskcc/cmo-metadb/tree/master/service/src/test/resources/data)